google/gapid/BUILDING.md

 6. Install gcc with: `pacman -U mingw-w64-x86_64-gcc*-9.2.0-2-any.pkg.tar.xz`
 7. Close the MSYS terminal

-### Install Java Development Kit 8
+### Install Java Development Kit 11

-A JDK is required to build the user interface.
-If you do not already have a JDK installed, you can [install OpenJDK from here](https://adoptopenjdk.net) (good defaults are version 8 and Hotspot JVM).
+A JDK is required to run a custom build of AGI.
+If you do not already have a suitable JDK installed, you can [download the OpenJDK](http://jdk-mirror.storage.googleapis.com/index.html) we use on our build bots.

 Make sure the `JAVA_HOME` environment variable points to the JDK.